Martín de Murúa: The Galvin and Getty manuscripts

 There exist two versions of the Historia general del Piru: the Galvin Murúa (also known as the "Loyola Murúa") and the Getty Murúa (also known as the "Wellington Murúa").
 The former is kept in a private collection in Ireland while the latter is at the Getty Research Institute in Los Angeles, California.
 The original as well as a facsimile of the Galvin Murúa are available at the Getty Center for consultation by qualified scholars.

 The Galvin Murúa dates from the 1580s and was completed around 1600.
 This first version of the chronicle was compiled in Peru by Murúa with the assistance of local scribes and Indigenous artists (one of whom was Felipe Guaman Poma de Ayala).
 By the 18th century, the Galvin Murúa ended up in the possession of the Jesuit College in Alcalá de Henares, Spain.
-Between 1879-1900, the manuscript was housed in a Jesuit enclave in Poyanne, France.
+Between 1879 and 1900, the manuscript was housed in a Jesuit enclave in Poyanne, France.
 Its association with the Jesuits gave the manuscript its title the "Loyola Murúa" (after St. Ignatius of Loyola, founder of the Jesuit Order).
 In the 1950s, the manuscript was bought by a rare bookseller in San Francisco, California and resold to the late John Galvin (d.
 1996), a European aristocrat and private collector.
 The text remains in the hands of the Galvin family in County Meath, Ireland.

-The Getty Murúa dates from 1615–16 and was the second version of the chronicle.
+The Getty Murúa dates from 1615 to 1616 and was the second version of the chronicle.
 Most of the text was compiled in Peru and present-day Bolivia, although it was most likely re-edited in Spain.
 This version received the final approbation for printing, however for unknown reasons it remained unpublished during the seventeenth century.
 Once in Spain, the manuscript was somehow acquired by Castilian statesman and bibliophile Lorenzo Ramirez de Prado.
 After Ramirez's death in 1658, it was incorporated into the library of the Colegio Mayor de Cuenca in Salamanca and finally the private library of King Charles IV of Spain in 1802.
 As a result of the Peninsular War, it came into the possession of Arthur Wellesley, 1st Duke of Wellington.
 Thus the manuscript acquired the title the "Wellington Murúa."
 It was later sold at auction to a collector in Cologne, Germany, changing hands once more before its "rediscovery" by Manuel Ballesteros Gaibrois in the early 1950s.
 Ballesteros Gaibrois published a two volume edition of Historia general del Piru in 1962 and 1964.
 In 1983, the manuscript was sold to the Getty Research Institute.
 Since then it has been known as the "Getty Murúa."

 Research has proven that several images (including two by Guaman Poma) from the Galvin Murúa were removed and pasted into the Getty Murúa, although overall the Galvin Murúa contains more images than its counterpart.
 The images in both manuscripts were colored using paints, dyes, and silver from the Americas and Europe.
-An exhaustive study of both manuscripts was funded by the Getty Research Institute in 2007-2008.
+An exhaustive study of both manuscripts was funded by the Getty Research Institute in 2007–2008.